tylermilner/VaporDockerDemo/README.md

 docker-compose -f docker-compose-prod.yml up --build
 ```

+### Testing Things Out

 Once the containers are running, you should be able to follow the same steps above to test the server application using a web browser or HTTP client like Postman.
-Note that you will need to use port `80` instead of port `8080` this time.
+Note that you will need to use port `80` instead of port `8080` this time, navigating to `http://localhost/hello` in your web browser or using the `VaporDockerDemo-Prod.postman_environment.json` Postman environment.

 ## References